Welcome to the website of the Buckhurst Hill Residents' Society.

 After researching and presenting this idea, the good news is that the U3A and the Parish Council are keen to make this a joint venture and it is hoped to be a real support to families.

-The Memory Cafe will take place at Roding Valley Hall on the second Friday of each month between 10am and 12pm, starting 11th January 2019.
+The Memory Cafe will take place at Roding Valley Hall on the second Friday of each month between 10am and 12pm, with the next on 10th May 2019.

 Local Plan - Latest News